Powered by SchoolDash

 Environment: Excellent.
 Air pollution and traffic accidents are quite low, while crime is very low.

-Disadvantaged pupils: Poor.
+Disadvantaged pupils: Below average.
 Progress up to age 16 is below average.
 Destinations at 16 are poor.
-Progress at 16-18 is below average.
+Progress at 16-18 is above average.